Burnett County Certificate of Trust Form

 Are these forms guaranteed to be recordable in Burnett County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Burnett County that you need to transfer you would only need to order our forms once for all of your properties in Burnett County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Burnett County you only need to order once.

 The certificate of trust is an unrecorded document executed by a trustee and presented to a party doing business with the trustee (such as a financial institution).
 The document is codified as part of the Wisconsin Trust Code at Wis.
 Stat.
 701.1013.